Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 # Describe Azure compute and networking services

-## Describe Azure virtual machines
+## Describe Azure Virtual Machines

-A virtual machine is a software defined computer, running upon a physical host, which has access to the underlying hardware via a Hypervisor.
+A virtual machine (VM) is a software defined computer, running upon a physical host, which has access to the underlying hardware via a `Hypervisor`.
 Azure Virtual Machines is an IaaS offering, allowing the Azure user to deploy virtual servers with:

 - Full control over the VM's operating system
 - The ability to run any software they want